edcrewe/django-cookieless/README.txt

 ...    url(r'^view_class/(\d{1,6})$', no_cookies(ViewClass.as_view())),
 ...)

-COOKIELESS_ANON_ONLY = True
+COOKIELESS['NO_COOKIE_PERSIST'] = True

-If this is set then authorised users will automatically switch to using the standard django cookie based sessions and CSRF, on no_cookies decorated views.
+Further security option to not find and persist cookie based sessions as cookieless ones since these may be tied to a user or other data.
+Instead new sessions are created for tying to cookieless data.
-This ensures that cookieless cannot be abused to allow capture of a user's session - and hence privilege escalation attacks.
+This reduces the risk of cookieless allowing capture of a user's session - and hence privilege escalation attacks.

-COOKIELESS_URL_SPECIFIC = True
+COOKIELESS['URL_SPECIFIC'] = True

 Further security option to only keep a session for accessing a specific URL